brendanhasz/brendanhasz.github.io/_posts/2019-03-28-hyperparameter-optimization.md

 ### Optimizing One Hyperparameter

 Let's try the hyperparameter optimizer out on some real data.
-We'll use the [Diabetes dataset](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html) dataset, and try to predict the severity of the progression of patients' diabetes from variables such as age, sex, BMI, blood pressure, and blood serum measurements.
+We'll use the [Diabetes dataset](https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html), and try to predict the severity of the progression of patients' diabetes from variables such as age, sex, BMI, blood pressure, and blood serum measurements.
 Sklearn comes packaged with the dataset, so we'll load it using sklearn:

 ```python